signalfx/tracing-examples/profiling/docs/03_find_and_fix_slowness.md

 When a span does not have call stack data, we would normally just see the span details.
 (you can drill into the parent stack to see this in action).
-When we expand the child stack, however, we default into the "AlwaysOn Profiler" stack trace details.
+When we expand the child stack, however, we get the "AlwaysOn Profiler" stack trace details as our default view.

 This view shows the name of the Thread from which the call stack was sampled.
 In our case, the thread was busy sleeping and the top of the call stack will